alpacahq/pylivetrader/README.md

 $ pylivetrader shell algo.py
 ```

-The options are the same as `run`.
+The options are as follows

+- `-f` or `--file`: the file path to the algorithm source
+- `-b` or `--backend`: the name of backend to use
+- `--backend-config`: the yaml file for backend parameters

 #### things you could do with the shell
 * get asset price data. e.g: data.history(symbol("AAPL"), "close", 10, "1d")